 Being Earth conscious is at the forefront of my business.
 Here are some of the steps I take to be more environmentally conscious, as well as areas I want to improve on.
 I am always looking to improve ways in which I can be more Earth friendly so always happy to hear suggestions.
 My goal is to work towards having a circular business model.

-I keep my bag designs simple, as the fabric tends to be the focal point.
+I keep my design shapes fairly simple as the fabric tends to be the focal point.
 I start by looking at fabric combinations and then apply it to a shape, working with the fabric as the starting point enables us to choose the best possible product for the fabric, to ensure it’s being used in the best possible way and minimise any fabric waste on the cutting table.

 Future Goals – In 2021 I will develop zero waste pattern cutting techniques in order to minimise waste.

-All my accessory samples that aren’t good enough to be sold are either used by me, given as gifts or donated to local businesses.
+All my accessory samples developed in the manufacturing process are either given as gifts or donated to local businesses.
 Any material I don’t use is donated to either schools, students or other makers.
 I have been donating my mask samples and ready to purchase masks to various local enterprises which have gone to volunteers or people in need within the community.
 One of them being The East Lothian Food Bank, the other is Wee Red Upcycles which is a social enterprise in Haddington that helps empower vulnerable adults and young people through craft and creativity.

 Eco Friendly Packaging